RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 ## ✨ Overview

-This modular showcase monorepo demonstrates how to build a **90%+ state-agnostic Flutter codebase**.
+This modular showcase monorepo demonstrates an example of **90%+ state-agnostic Flutter codebase**.
-(More than 90% of the code remains unchanged, regardless of whether the app uses Riverpod, Cubit/BLoC, or Provider.)
+(More than 90% of the code remains unchanged, regardless of whether the app uses **Riverpod**, **Cubit/BLoC**, or **Provider**.)

-✅ Advantages
+### ✅ Advantages

-• Code Reusability → Shared modules can be used across multiple projects, improving efficiency and saving time.
+- **Code Reusability** → Shared modules can be reused across projects, improving efficiency and reducing time-to-market.
-• Development Flexibility → Developers can seamlessly move between projects and teams, ensuring fast onboarding and easier scaling of teams during critical tasks.
+- **Development Flexibility** → Developers can seamlessly move between projects/teams with minimal context-switch overhead => easier scaling of teams during critical tasks
-• Scalability & Maintainability → Enforcing clean architecture naturally results in a codebase that is easier to maintain and expand.
+- **Scalability & Maintainability** → This approach requires/enforced clean architecture, that makes the codebase easier to maintain and extend.

-⚠️ Trade-offs
+### ⚠️ **Trade-offs**

-• Increased Complexity (additional abstractions, wrappers, and files) => may add to the size of the codebase.
+- **Increased Complexity** (additional abstractions, wrappers, and files) => may add to the size of the codebase.
-• Higher Initial Investment → Building such a state-agnostic architecture requires more upfront effort, resources, and a steeper learning curve for new contributors.
+- **Higher Initial Investment** → More effort and resources are required upfront; onboarding may be slower for new contributors.

 ---

+### 🧩 Two Identical Demo Apps

+The repository includes **two demo applications**:

+- One built with **Cubit**
+- One built with **Riverpod**

+Both apps share **identical functionality, UI, and UX**.
+The choice of Cubit and Riverpod was deliberate — it’s enough to **visualize the approach** and demonstrate interoperability:

+- To migrate from **Cubit → Bloc**, simply replace method calls with event dispatching (replace Cubit with BLoC, add Events and adjust the DI bindings).
+- To migrate from **Cubit → Provider**, slightly more changes are required, since Provider depends on `BuildContext` and usually integrates with `GetIt`.
+The process includes adjusting the DI bindings and replacing Cubit with equivalent Providers exposing symmetric methods.
+- **Riverpod** stays the most state-agnostic, as it requires no external DI and integrates seamlessly.

+(!)
+This shows that one well-structured base is sufficient for all these state managers.

+### 🛠️ Foundation for State-Agnostic Apps

-Apps designed as a **foundation for maximum state-agnostic Flutter apps** with built-in support for custom:
+These apps are designed as a **foundation for maximum state-agnostic Flutter development**, with built-in support for:

-- 🌐 Localization via `easy_localization` (with built-in widgets auto-localization and fallbacks, as well as for errors managing and overlays flow)
+- 🌐 **Localization** via `easy_localization` (with built-in widgets auto-localization and fallbacks, as well as for errors managing and overlays flow)
-- 🎨 Theming and unified UI/UX (with dark/light/amoled themes, persistent states, text theme factories)
+- 🎨 **Theming** and unified UI/UX (with dark/light/amoled themes, persistent states, text theme factories)
-- 🧭 Navigation via GoRouter (with declarative auth-aware redirect)
+- 🧭 **Navigation** via GoRouter (with declarative auth-aware redirect)
-- ✨ Common animations (page transitions, overlay/widget animations)
+- ✨ **Common animations** (page transitions, overlay/widget animations)
-- ⚠️ Error managing system
+- ⚠️ **Error managing system** (with centralized declarative functional errors handling)
-- 🪟 Overlays system (with quenue, overlays engine/dispatcher and police resolver) = 📄 Loggers (for lifecycle tracking of cubit/Bloc - [AppBlocObserver], for Riverpod - [ProviderDebugObserver])
+- 🪟 **Overlays system** (with queue, overlays engine/dispatcher and policy resolver) = 📄 **Loggers** (for lifecycle tracking of cubit/Bloc - [AppBlocObserver], for Riverpod - [ProviderDebugObserver])
-- 🛠 FormFields System (with custom field factory + validation, localization, declarative inputs)
+- 🛠 **FormFields System** (with custom field factory + validation, localization, declarative inputs)

-### 🔥 Features
+### 🔐 Demo Features

+To visualize the accepted approach, the following **next features** were implemented:

+- 👤 **Auth Flow**: Sign In, Sign Out, Sign Up
+- 📧 **E-mail Verification**
+- 🔑 **Password Management**: Change password, Reset password
+- 🪪 **Profile** feature

+These familiar features make it easier to understand and evaluate the **state-agnostic approach** in real-life use cases.

 ---

 ## 📲 Tech Stack

-### 🎯 Framework & Language

-- 🐦 **Flutter SDK** (>=3.22, SDK ^3.8.0)
-- 🎯 **Dart**

 ### ⚡ State Management & DI